And for those of you tuning in, expecting to hear Rush today, Rush is recovering from a coal and he'll be in tomorrow.

 And what have we Americans done?

-We told Congress you can do anything upon which you can get a majority vote.
+We told Congress, you can do anything upon which you can get a majority vote.

-Okay, uh we're back, and it's Walt Wayne sitting in for Rush.
+And it's Walt Wayne sitting in for Rush.

-And we're sitting here dem uh uh talking about the uh democracy uh actually I spent a lot of time talking about democracy uh versus uh liberty and and what states should be doing.
+Actually, I spent a lot of time talking about democracy versus liberty and what states should be doing.

-And you know, you know, one of the big problems, folks, and we're gonna get the phone before you guys have been waiting patiently uh in a few minutes, but I believe that most Americans, and I believe politicians feel the same way, that Congress can do anything upon which it can get a majority vote.
+But I believe that most Americans, and I believe politicians feel the same way, that Congress can do anything upon which it can get a majority vote.

 Read the United States Constitution.